dytan/LearnGit/readme.txt

-Git is a versiosn control system.
+Git is a distributed versiosn control system.
 Git is free software.

 This directory is for the initial Git Repository.